 If you have specific questions and up to date information about an institution (including admissions, financial aid, housing, and etc), please contact that institution's Houston area representatives which can be found in a google search.

 Below there are some contacts listed, but please know, contacts do change from time to time, therefore, an internet search will provide the most up to date contact information.

-Additionally, Mrs. Franklin, our Post-Secondary Counselor, is a great resource.
+Additionally, Mrs. Shock, our Post-Secondary Counselor, is a great resource.

 Graduation and College Information From the SHS Main Website (as of 1/31/2018 this page is under construction and will be updated appropriately as soon as possible

 It is always best to contact each institution that you are interested in directly to find out if there have been any changes to their admissions process.
 Additionally, if you need assistance, please go to the College Office in room 224.